dsim994/Pitch-Perfect/README.md

 * __PlaySoundsViewController__ : Contains six buttons to play the recorded sound file with different effects related to the button image.
 A stop button is displayed at the bottom which ends your session and directs you to the recording screen.

-The application uses code from AVFoundation to record sounds from the microphone (AVAudioRecorder) and play recorded audio with effects (AVAudioPlayer, AVAudioEngine).
+This application uses code from AVFoundation to record the sounds from the microphone (AVAudioRecorder) and play recorded audio with effects (AVAudioPlayer, AVAudioEngine).

 ### Requirements
-* Xcode 8 Above
+* Xcode 10
-* Swift 3.0
+* Swift 5.0